Control Data and Function Interface in Generated Code

 corresponding block or to configure data type replacements for the entire model.
 These

 techniques require Embedded Coder.
-For more information, see Control Data Type Names in Generated Code.
+For more information, see Manage Replacement of Simulink Data Types in Generated Code.

 Promote Data Item to the Interface